aigerabae/dauren_gwas/redo_july.md

 ```

 For a writeup:
-To evaluate whether polygenic risk scores (PRS) for tuberculosis (TB) susceptibility, derived from published multi-ancestry GWAS data, could meaningfully stratify genetic risk in a Kazakh cohort, we constructed and validated PRS using summary statistics from the International Tuberculosis Host Genetics Consortium (ITHGC) multi-ancestry meta-analysis (Schurz et al., 2024).
-Because Kazakh ancestry is genetically intermediate between East Asian and European populations and was not itself represented in the ITHGC discovery cohorts, we tested two ancestry-specific base datasets in parallel — the Asian and European fixed-effects meta-analysis summary statistics (GWAMA) — to assess which showed better transferability to our target sample.
-After harmonizing genomic coordinates between datasets (lifting our target genotype data to GRCh37 and resolving variant identifiers via chromosome:position matching, since a substantial fraction of GWAMA variants and our array-genotyped SNPs used inconsistent ID formats), we performed linkage disequilibrium clumping (p<0.05, r²<0.1, 250kb windows) on each ancestry-specific base independently, retaining 3,602 independent variants from the Asian base (from 8,488 nominally significant SNPs prior to clumping) and 3,850 independent variants from the European base (from 10,312 nominally significant SNPs prior to clumping).
-PRS were calculated in PLINK as the weighted sum of risk allele dosages using effect sizes (log odds ratios) from each respective base, then standardized and evaluated in logistic regression models adjusted for ancestry principal components, with model performance assessed via AUC and Nagelkerke pseudo-R².
-Both ancestry-specific PRS showed a weak, non-significant association with TB case status in the expected direction (Asia-base: OR direction positive, p=0.26, AUC=0.585, Nagelkerke R²=0.027; Europe-base: p=0.50, AUC=0.572, Nagelkerke R²=0.021), and a DeLong's test comparing the two ROC curves found no statistically significant difference in predictive performance between the ancestry-specific bases (Z=0.34, p=0.74).
-These results suggest a modest, directionally consistent genetic signal that neither ancestry-specific PRS captures with statistical confidence in this cohort (n=164), most plausibly reflecting a combination of limited target sample size and the well-documented challenge of cross-ancestry PRS transferability for TB — a disease for which, as of this analysis, no validated PRS model exists in the PGS Catalog for any population.
+To evaluate the applicability of multi-ancestry genetic risk models in a Kazakh cohort—a population genetically intermediate between East Asian and European lineages and unrepresented in prior discovery efforts—we constructed polygenic risk scores (PRS) using tuberculosis (TB) susceptibility summary statistics from the International Tuberculosis Host Genetics Consortium meta-analysis (Schurz et al., 2024).
+To determine cross-ancestry transferability, we processed two ancestry-specific base datasets in parallel from the fixed-effects meta-analyses: East Asian and European.
+Following coordinate harmonization to GRCh37 and variant ID alignment via genomic position matching, we conducted linkage disequilibrium clumping (p < 0.05, r^2 < 0.1, 250 kb window) on each base independently.
+This retained 3,602 independent variants from the Asian base (of 8,488 nominally significant SNPs) and 3,850 from the European base (of 10,312 nominally significant SNPs).
+Scores were calculated in PLINK as the weighted sum of risk allele dosages based on discovery log-odds ratios, standardized, and evaluated via principal-component-adjusted logistic regression models.
+Both PRS displayed weak, directionally consistent, but statistically non-significant associations with TB risk (Asian base: p = 0.26, AUC = 0.585, Nagelkerke R^2 = 0.027; European base: p = 0.50, AUC = 0.572, Nagelkerke R^2 = 0.021), with DeLong’s test showing no performance difference between the two bases (Z = 0.34, p = 0.74).
+These findings point to a modest, directionally congruent polygenic signal that lacks statistical precision in this cohort (n = 164), likely driven by limited target sample size and well-established barriers to cross-ancestry PRS transferability for TB—a trait for which no validated PRS currently exists in the PGS Catalog for any population.

-***need to rephrase to avoid plagiarism***
 	                                                      |   Asia	 |   Europe  |
 SNPs shared between my data and the base (total overlap)  |  167980  |   176199  |
 SNPs passing p<0.05 ("top variants," pre-LD-pruning)	  |  8,488   | 	 10,312  |